allenben746/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Routes, Middleware

 - [ ] Describe Middleware?

+    A function that can be injected into express routes.
+Can be utilized to process/change the information sent back form the server.

 - [ ] Describe a Resource?

+    A resource is information sent back from the server that the cliente can utilize/manipulate.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API should send a 200 code - this lets the cliente know that it was a successful request.

 - [ ] How can we partition our application into sub-applications?

+    Via routing the dev can seperate code into different sections - much like components in React.js

 ## Project Setup